 - Fed to the Beast: You can knock other enemies (and even the opposing/co-op player in 2-Player mode) down to the sea below, where the giant fish awaits.
 Everyone else can also do the same to you.

-- Floating Platforms: Is it so surprising in such as silly game?
-The computer players will treat flippers like platforms, even though the human players cannot touch any without being knocked away.
+- Floating Platforms: Present in just about every stage, and typically where your enemies spawn.
+The computer players will also treat flippers like platforms, even though the human players cannot touch any without being knocked away.

 - Friendly Fire Proof: The computer players can't hurt each other, unlike the players.